 • RAG-Token: Can potentially use a different document z for each token y_i being generated.
 At each step i, it calculates the probability of the next token by marginalizing over the top-k documents, conditioned on x and the previously generated tokens y_{1:i-1}.
 The final sequence probability is the product of these per-token probabilities.

-Decoding Strategies for RAG-Sequence
+Decoding strategies for RAG-Sequence

 Because the RAG-Sequence likelihood p(y|x) involves a sum over documents, it doesn’t factorize neatly per token, making standard beam search difficult.
 The paper proposes: